leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 +++
 categories = ["Last-Mile Delivery"] date = 2020-04-27T10:00:00Z
 description = "The rise of Delivery as a Service and Third-Party Logistics (3PL) companies has made it easier than ever before to outsource a delivery service.
-But to arrive at a decision, you first need to understand the difference between an internal and an external delivery fleet." image = "/blog/uploads/truck-1501222_1920.jpg" tags = ["Fleet Management", "Last Mile Deliver", "Outsourcing", "External Fleet", "Internal Fleet"] title = "Internal vs. External Delivery Fleet: Everything You Need to Know"
+But with the benefits of low initial overhead, the choice to pay as you go, and fast implementation, come other challenges.
+So, you first need to understand the difference between an internal and an external delivery fleet, to know what's best for you." image = "/blog/uploads/truck-1501222_1920.jpg" tags = ["Fleet Management", "Last Mile Deliver", "Outsourcing", "External Fleet", "Internal Fleet"] title = "Internal vs. External Delivery Fleet: Everything You Need to Know"